batect/batect/ROADMAP.md

   * Move common stuff when parsing a string or object (eg. port mapping or volume mount) out to a common class
   * Move common stuff when reading a list out to a common class (DependencySetDeserializer and PrerequisiteListDeserializer)
 * security scanning for Docker images in tests and sample projects
-* use batect to build batect (self-hosting)
+* use Batect to build Batect (self-hosting)
 * tool to visualise execution on a timeline
   * tab to show configuration as parsed
 * switch to [MockK](https://github.com/oleksiyp/mockk) - Kotlin specific library with clearer upgrade path to Kotlin/Native
   * remove MockMaker resource file
 * add running integration tests against Minikube to CI - can't currently easily be done as Travis doesn't support nested virtualisation and bare-metal minikube doesn't set up its own Docker daemon like it does when running in a VM
 * move to Kotlin/Native
   * Why?
-Don't want to require users to install a JVM to use batect, also want to remove as much overhead as possible
+Don't want to require users to install a JVM to use Batect, also want to remove as much overhead as possible

 #### Things that would have to be changed when moving to Kotlin/Native
 * file I/O and path resolution logic